hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 7. When prompted for host authentication, type `yes` to allow the ssh connection to proceed.

-8. Copy the `env_vars` file to the seed vm.
+8. Copy the `env_vars` file to `/root`.
 You can use the `scp` to copy the file from seed VM host to the seed VM.

+9. Execute the `env_vars` file using the `source` command.
+The `source` command executes the content of the file passed as argument, in the current shell.

+		source env_vars

-9. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and upload the file to `/root`.
+10. Make sure the information in the [`baremetal.csv` configuration file](/helion/openstack/ga/install/prereqs/#req-info) file is correct and upload the file to `/root`.

 	**Note:** For more information on creating this file, refer to [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#req-info) on the *Prerequisites* page.

-10. If you are integrating LDAP into your environment, copy the configuration files to the seed VM host, as described in [HP Helion OpenStack&reg;: Integrating LDAP](/helion/openstack/ga/install/ldap/).
+11. If you are integrating LDAP into your environment, copy the configuration files to the seed VM host, as described in [HP Helion OpenStack&reg;: Integrating LDAP](/helion/openstack/ga/install/ldap/).

 	a.
 Copy the `tripleo-overcloud-password` file to the /root/tripleo folder.